uyuni-project/uyuni-rfc/README.md

 ## First principles

-- A RFC is considered 'active' when it gets merged into the `uyuni-rfc` repository.
+- A RFC is considered 'accepted' when it gets merged into the `uyuni-rfc` repository.
-- Once an RFC becomes active, the feature can be implemented and submitted as a pull request to the Uyuni repository.
+- Once an RFC becomes accepted, the feature can be implemented and submitted as a pull request to the Uyuni repository.
 - This does not mean the feature will be merged - only that the core team has agreed to it in principle.
 - The fact that a given RFC has been accepted implies nothing about its implementation priority.
-- Modifications to active RFC's can be done in follow-up pull requests.
+- Modifications to accepted RFC's can be done in follow-up pull requests.
 - We should strive to write each RFC in a way that reflects the final design of the feature; however, during implementation or afterwards things can change.
 The RFC only documents design decisions at the time it was merged.

 ### Implementation

 Writing an RFC and implementing the feature are two distinct steps.
 The author of the RFC is not obligated to implement it.
 Of course, the RFC author (like any other developer) is welcome to contribute with an implementation after the RFC has been reviewed and merged.

-> If you are interested in implementing an 'active' RFC, but unable determine if someone else is already working on it, please ask at uyuni-devel@opensuse.org.
+If you are interested in implementing an 'accepted' RFC, but unable to determine if someone else is already working on it, please ask at uyuni-devel@opensuse.org.

 The Uyuni team expects that all development work is tracked in GitHub issues.
-Please validate that a related issue exists (or create one otherwise) before starting to implement any active RFC.
+Please validate that a related issue exists (or create one otherwise) before starting to implement any accepted RFC.

 - - -